• Skip to main content

 It's hard to know exactly how many people in the world own Bitcoin.
 It's somewhere in the tens of millions.
 Regardless, it's a pretty small portion of the global population.

-Of that portion of people, there's an even smaller niche who have some level of understanding of how the network works.
-From that group, there's an even more narrow subset who use Bitcoin daily.
-You can choose your flavor of how deep you want to go, but wherever you end up, you're in a pretty exclusive group of people who are interested in and interact with Bitcoin.
+Of that portion of people, there’s an even smaller niche who have some level of understanding of how the network works.
+From that group, there’s an even more narrow subset who use Bitcoin daily.
+You can choose your own adventure of how deep you want to go down the bitcoin rabbit hole, but wherever you end up, you’re in a pretty exclusive group of people who are interested in and interact with Bitcoin.

-Bitcoin is a global movement, and I think it's pretty cool to belong to a niche group of enthusiastic, positive, hard-working people from around the globe who may have little in common in terms of background, ethnicity, or culture, but who all decided to congregate on this concept of “magic internet money”.
+I think it’s pretty cool to belong to a niche group of enthusiastic, positive, hard-working people from around the globe who may have little in common in terms of education, ethnicity, or culture, but who all decided to congregate on this concept of “magic internet money”.

 7. Peace of Mind